Our Guiding Principles for working with Aboriginal and Torres Strait Islander communities are:

 BENEFITS

-The work of Red Nose will ensure that any outcomes that come directly or indirectly from our projects have a positive impact on the Aboriginal and Torres Strait Islander community.
+The work of Red Nose will ensure that any outcomes that come directly or indirectly from our projects have a positive impact on the First Nation community.
 These benefits may be immediate, short-term or long term.

 PRIORITIES

-The work of Red Nose will reflect priorities identified by the Aboriginal and Torres Strait Islander communities – improving maternal, infant and child health outcomes.
-Further endorsement by the Aboriginal and Torres Strait Islander community will be sought to enhance acceptability, relevance and accountability of the work of Red Nose.
+The work of Red Nose will reflect priorities identified by the First Nation communities – improving maternal, infant and child health outcomes.
+Further endorsement by the First Nation community will be sought to enhance acceptability, relevance and accountability of the work of Red Nose.

 INVOLVEMENT

-The involvement of Aboriginal people and organisations is essential in developing the protocols, policies and health promotion initiatives.
+The involvement of First Nation people and organisations is essential in developing the protocols, policies and health promotion initiatives.
 This involvement must be maintained throughout the work of Red Nose.
 Information will be clear and understandable and communicated thought the appropriate channels.

 PARTNERSHIP